 States of Matter

-Matter exists on Earth in three major states or phases: solid, liquid, gas.
+There are three major states or phases of matter: solid, liquid, gas.
 These states describe distinct physical characteristics of the material and are a function of temperature and pressure.

 (See Exotic States of Matter for more information.)